andrewferrier/wrapping.nvim/README.md

 setting the relevant vim settings to make it "natural" to edit the file that way.
 It also attempts to detect the natural wrapping style of the file when first opening it if you use that feature (see below).
 It introduces the concept of a soft or hard 'mode' per-file.
+It does *not* directly affect the content of the file or 'convert' between files of those types.

 ## What the Soft Hard Mode Affects